Watch the panel. Read the full video description.

 Institutions and programs who have never had a deaf student need guidance as well, Booth pointed out.

 “We start from ground zero, doing some outreach and education with them,” she said.
-“Deaf individuals are not one size fit all.
+“Deaf people are not one size fit all.
 We explain to them the unique cultural values and distinct language needs.”

 Keeping It Consistent: Preferred and Designated Interpreters